Significant Inheritance Coming for Half of Households

 Don’t Screw Up Your Inheritance

-For those of us who are lucky enough to receive an estate windfall, it is important that we know how to move money safely.
-Be sure to avoid what Lorette Taylor did in this CBC article.
+For those of us who are lucky enough to receive an estate windfall, it is important that we know how to manage it.
+Living modestly can make our winnings last a lifetime.
+We should also try to avoid what Lorette Taylor did in this CBC article.
 After her father passed away she was tasked with disbursing the inheritance money.
 This includes giving $846,648 to her brother who lives 5 hours away from her by car.
 So she obtained a bank draft for $846,648 which was addressed to her brother and sent it to him via UPS.

 However, UPS lost the package. 🙁 It became an uphill battle for Lorette, but after nearly a year TD has finally agreed to settle the matter and write her another bank draft.